 If your land repair work involves soil disturbance (e.g. excavation or filling) or removal, and the land has previously been used for a hazardous activity or industry, then you need to know about the NES as it contains rules that will be relevant to your land repair works.

 The Ministry for the Environment has developed the Hazardous Activities and Industries List (HAIL).
 This is a compilation of activities and industries that are considered likely to cause land contamination resulting from hazardous substance use, storage or disposal.

-The Listed Land Use Register is a land use database managed by Environment Canterbury.
+The Listed Land Use Register (external link) is a land use database managed by Environment Canterbury.

 The electronic database manages information about sites that are known to have a past or present land use as detailed on the Ministry for the Environment's HAIL list.

 Properties listed on the LLUR include land which has previously been used for, or is currently associated with the use, storage or disposal of hazardous substances.

 Environment Canterbury is in the process of identifying HAIL land across the region and including this information on the LLUR.
 It is possible that a property may be HAIL land, but not currently listed on the LLUR due to key information not being available at the time of the assessment.
 Please note also that not all HAIL land is contaminated.
 If your property contains HAIL land, it has the ‘potential’ to be contaminated, but this can only be confirmed through further investigations including site testing.

 If you would like to find out more about your property’s HAIL status, see details below.